Mecha-Coder/42-philosopher/README.md

 The Dining Philosophers problem is a foundational computer science exercise to concurrency.

 Concurrency is like having several workers (threads or processes) performing tasks at the same time with a shared resource.
 Problem arise when multiple workers tries to modify the same resource simultaneously.
-This causes data race, which leds to unpredictable.
+This causes data race, which leds to unpredictability.

 Since this project is written in C, we use below synchronization primitives to solve this problem: